Tryptophan Slows Your Jam.

-Limiting intake of difficult to digest grains, beans, legumes, and under cooked starchy vegetables (and even some fruits), by improving bacterial issues (decreasing endotoxin and serotonin release), will eventually help to reduce overall inflammation, and protect against many of the stress promoting effects of tryptophan.
+Limiting intake of difficult to digest grains, beans, legumes, and under cooked starchy vegetables (and even some fruits) can improve bacterial issues (and decrease endotoxin and serotonin release) and this can eventually help to reduce overall inflammation, and protect against many of the stress promoting effects of tryptophan.

-In general, avoiding (where possible) stressful environments, getting plenty of exposure to natural light during the day (especially morning and afternoon sun when UV is relatively low) and eating a pro-thyroid, pro-metabolic diet if available, can (over time) lead to improvements in many of the degenerative and disease promoting symptoms related, one way or another, to tryptophan, and this includes anxiety, depression, and many other disorders of mood.
+Avoiding stressful environments, getting plenty of exposure to natural light during the day (especially morning and afternoon sun when UV is relatively low) and eating a pro-thyroid, pro-metabolic diet, can all be things which over time, lead to improvements in many of the degenerative and disease promoting symptoms which are related, one way or another, to tryptophan excess.
+This includes anxiety, depression, and many other disorders of the mind.

 See more here